25 Video Ideas for Marketing Content

 Is there a rumor or a misconception related to your brand?
 Prove it or disprove it through a video.
 You can also take a humorous approach by cultivating a fun rumor yourself.
 Act like you’re going to disprove, and then comedically “prove” it is throughout the video.
 These off-the-cuff videos can be published to the most serious of business’ channels every once in a while to lighten the mood and entertain your viewers.

 There you have it.
-25 ideas for video content.
+25 creative ideas for short videos.
 Some creative video ideas, some run-of-the-mill.
 Go forth and make great video.
 Of course, an idea is just the first step (and the easiest step) in the process.
 We have resources that will help you take the next steps, including The Video Marketing Strategy Blueprint (PDF) – a quick, actionable way to work out the strategy surround this video – worksheet included.
 Or The Definitive Guide to Small Business Marketing a more comprehensive guide on how to market your business using video.

 Last but not least, the vidwheel Creator Network.
 This is your video support group, gear, and coach in a box, a more holistic approach to creating your own content.
 We can help you unlock your ability to create powerful, professional video.